 This preacher lived in the late 5th century and founded the Church of Agaune in the Canton of Velais in Switzerland.

-The first three bays of the nave and the lower level of the belfry are the vestiges of the Gothic church rebuilt in the early 13th century.
+The first three bays of the nave and the lower level of the belfry are indeed the vestiges of the original Gothic church.

 Saint Severin Church was enlarged once more in the 15th century.

 Amazingly, its width and not its length was increased because of the lack of available land at the front and the back of the church.

 The church was partially destroyed during the Hundred Years War and needed major rebuilding work.

 The current architecture therefore dates from the late 15th to the 17th century.

 Saint Severin Church - Double ambulatory and twisted pillar

 Saint Severin Church is a successful blend of successive architectural styles, however, Gothic is dominant.

 Anne Duchess of Montpensier, the cousin of Louis XIV, indeed commissioned the most prestigious artists and architects of the time with its remodeling and updating.